GERMANY - DB tickets - Train types in Germany

 In 1991 German Railways introduced its first high speed train: the Intercity-Express (ICE).
-At this time ICE 1 was a technical revolution.
+At the time ICE 1 was a technical revolution.
 Today there are 5 different models: ICE 1, 2, 3, T and ICE Sprinter.
-With reaching up to 300 km/h ICE 3 is DB Bahn’s fastest high speed train.
-Not only short travel times but also the convenience of these ICE trains is sure to win you over.
-Each Intercity-Express is fully air-conditioned and maintains a stylish interior with a relaxing atmosphere for a quick and comfortable journey throughout Germany or all over Europe.
+Reaching up to 300 km/h ICE 3 is DB Bahn’s fastest high speed train.
+Not only the short travel times but also the convenience of these ICE trains is sure to win you over.
+Each Intercity-Express is fully air-conditioned and maintains a stylish interior with a relaxing atmosphere for a quick and comfortable journey throughout Germany and to adjoining countries.

-All Intercity-Express (ICE) trains guarantee a wide range of services and a large leg room for a comfartable journey to your destination.
-Regardless of which way you book your ticket, online or at the counter, you can request an aisle or window seat, row seating or face-to-face-seating, or a seat with a fixed table if you prefer.
-For our business travelers we also offer seating in areas with a high cell phone reception, or as well in designated quiet areas.
-All our ICE high speed trains are designed user and family-friendly, offering changing stations for families with young children.
-For the disabled we provide special facilities in the trains and at the stations.
+All Intercity-Express (ICE) trains guarantee a wide range of services and plentiful leg room for a comfortable journey to your destination.
+Regardless of where you book your ticket, online or at a ticket counter, you can request an aisle or window seat, row seating or face-to-face-seating, or a seat with a fixed table if you prefer.
+Quiet zones are also available.
+All ICE high speed trains are designed to be user and family-friendly, offering changing stations for families with young children.
+For the disabled special facilities on the trains and at the stations are provided.

 Faster than regional trains, IC and EC trains connect major cities, reaching speeds of 200 km/h.
 Both Intercity and Eurocity trains run frequently, either every hour or two hours depending on the destination.
 Intercity trains run exclusively in Germany, while Eurocity trains reach neighbouring European countries.
 Both trains are very comfortable and offer many amenities that are sure to satisfy.